ud1tt/machinelearning/README.md

 # Conclusion
 Both Linear Regression and Lasso Regression models performed well in predicting the selling price of used cars.
 The Lasso Regression model showed slightly better performance on the test data

+# Code
+You can find the code for this project in the car_price_prediction.ipynb notebook.